George Farquhar Leslie: New South Wales pastoralist

 In 1838 he migrated to New South Wales, where he helped finance his brother Patrick's Darling Downs expedition.
 He managed sheep for Phillip Parker King, and then farmed land at the Darling Downs.

 In 1840 his brother Patrick, married Catherine (Kate) Macarthur, daughter of Hannibal Macarthur (a Member of the New South Wales Legislative Council) and granddaughter of Philip Gidley King (former Governor of New South Wales).
 On 2 December 1847, George Leslie married Catherine's sister Emmeline Maria Macarthur at All Saints Church, Parramatta, New South Wales.
 The wedding of George and Emmeline was the first to be held in the church (which is now heritage-listed).
 George and Emmeline had no children.

 Legislative Council

 From 1851 to 1855 George Leslie was a Member of the New South Wales Legislative Council for the Pastoral Districts of Clarence and Darling Downs, In 1854 he was a member of a commission for the colony's participation in the Paris Exhibition of 1855.
 He retired from the Legislative Council in February 1855.

 He was an active advocate for the separation of Queensland as a separate colony, and he was a strong supporter that the boundary of the new colony should be at latitude 30°S which would include both the Clarence and Darling Downs districts in the new colony.
-However, the border between Queensland and New South wales was established between 28-29°S and the Clarence district remained part of New South Wales.
+However, the border between Queensland and New South wales was established between 28 and 29°S and the Clarence district remained part of New South Wales.
 His brother Patrick was briefly a member of the New South Wales Legislative Assembly in 1857.